 - Place the flour in a large bowl or in the bowl of a stand mixer.
 Mix in the salt.
-With your hand or the dough hook, knead into a soft, pliable, but not sticky dough.
+With your hand or the dough hook, knead into a stiff dough.
 Set aside for at least 30 minutes.

 - Heat the oil in a saucepan on medium-high heat and add the mustard seeds.
 When they sputter, add the grated ginger, coriander powder, turmeric, and chilli powder.

 - Mix quickly and then add the grated cauliflower and salt.
 Stir to mix thoroughly.
 We are cooking the cauliflower to get as much of the moisture out of it as possible, so do not cover it.
 Dehydrating the cauliflower will not only make it taste better in the paratha, it will also make it easier to roll the parathas out.

 - Stir the cauliflower frequently.
 A good way to tell that the cauliflower is done is when it starts to stick to the bottom of the saucepan.
 This should take about 15-20 minutes.
 Don't let it burn though.